 - Education and information on understanding your mental health insurance coverage and community resources

-Referrals are made to a wide network of providers familiar with industry issues and psychotherapists who accept commonly used health plan networks.
-Many offer sliding-scale fee schedules, convenient locations and specialty treatments.
+Referrals can be made to a wide network of mental health providers who are familiar with industry issues and are in-network with commonly used health plans.
+Many may offer flexible schedules, virtual or in-person support and specialty treatments.
 Financial assistance may be available to help with the cost of treatment.

 The Entertainment Community Fund is committed to maintaining your privacy and confidentiality.